aruba/pycentral/docs/source/installation.rst

 .. code-block:: console

-   pip install pycentral
+   pip3 install pycentral

 To install package with extras `colorLog` which displays logs in color on stdout.

 .. code-block:: console

-   pip install pycentral[colorLog]
+   pip3 install pycentral[colorLog]

 ..
 Important:: This package is compatible with Python 3.
 Python 2 is not supported.